ChetDH/ML-Projects/README.md

  Projects: <br />
  1. Employee Data Decision Trees <br />
-     *Explore variables of interest to see if they can be key predictors of attrition.
+     * Explore variables of interest to see if they can be key predictors of attrition.
  2. Employee Data Logistic Regression <br />
-     *Explore variables of interest to see if they can be key predictors of attrition.
+     * Explore variables of interest to see if they can be key predictors of attrition.
  3. Bike Data Ridge and Lasso <br />
-     *Determine wich variables are most impactful to bike rentals.
+     * Determine which variables are most impactful to bike rentals.